nishantvarma/dotfiles/README.md

 # tl;dr

 * outliner: filesystem
-  * a folder can group ideas related to a topic.
+  * a folder can group ideas related to a topic
-  * it can contain other files/folders.
+  * it can contain other files/folders
-  * a link can create lightweight reference.
+  * a link can create lightweight reference
-  * indirections can create complex graphs.
+  * indirections can create complex graphs
-  * metadata like bookmarks, mrus  etc., are also files/folders.
+  * metadata like bookmarks, mrus  etc., are also files/folders
-  * fuzzy search can be used to quickly bookmark.
+  * fuzzy search can be used to quickly bookmark
-  * viewing, editing, opening, etc., can be delegated to shell scripts.
+  * viewing, editing, opening, etc., can be delegated to shell scripts
-  * bind data + operations like oop.
+  * bind data + operations like oop
 * explorer: `vifm`
-  * `vi`-like tui for outline operations.
+  * `vi`-like tui for outline operations
-  * everything is clickable.
+  * everything is clickable
-  * everything opens in a new `dwm` window possibly `st`.
+  * everything opens in a new `dwm` window possibly `st`
 * editor: `vis`
-  * `vi`-like bindings with structural regexp.
+  * `vi`-like bindings with structural regexp
 * window-manager: `dwm`, `qtile` or `rio'
 * terminal: `st`
 * shell: `rc`